Boeing cash register rings again, sending shares higher

 Boeing's report "gives much more confidence about the ability to return cash," said Ken Herbert, an analyst at Canaccord Genuity Inc.

-Boeing spent nearly $3 billion (1.7 billion pounds) in the first quarter to buy back some 19 million shares and pay dividends, most of the expected amount for the year, according to analysts.
+Boeing spent nearly $3 billion in the first quarter to buy back some 19 million shares and pay dividends, most of the expected amount for the year, according to analysts.

 And yet the company sees scope for more this year, Chief Financial Officer Greg Smith suggested in a conference call.
 The company has allocated $8.3 billion to return over the next two or three years and has flexibility on the timing.